-DON’T FORGET THE UTILITY ROOM
+DON’T FORGET THE LAUNDRY

-There’s no need to neglect the utility room.
+There’s no need to neglect the laundry room.
 It can still incorporate the fancies of cottagecore life, regardless of the pessimisms that surround this space.
 Pick your favourite themes mentioned from the other sections and find a creative way to work that into the scheme.

 Whether it’s a feature wall with floral wallpaper, an antique workspace for sorting clothes or displaying washing powder and fabric conditioner in classic jars from a charity shop — the cottagecore utility room isn’t impossible.